mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/build-main-screen/kotlin.md

 # Build main screen

-Main screen (`MainFragment` and `MainViewModel` classes) is responsible for starting a call and listening for incomming call.
+Main screen (`MainFragment` and `MainViewModel` classes) is responsible for starting a call and listening for incoming call.

 ## Create `CallManager`